 So what do the above mentioned SDKs stand for?
 Let's try to find out their basic points, the main difference, and ways to use.

 Note that for the end customers neither ResearchKit nor CareKit hold any value.
 Users can only deploy mobile applications created with their help.
-At the same time, for the healthcare software developers, this is a great tool helping to create mobile apps of a specific focus.
+At the same time, for the healthcare software development company, this is a great tool helping to create mobile apps of a specific focus.

 Being available as an open source, the SDKs can be reached by all the developers no matter which platform they code for.
 It should be mentioned that the CareKit is planned to be open in spring, 2016.
 The ResearchKit is already available.